What is an LED strip light?

-After choosing your voltage (above) you must ensure your power supply (transformer) can supply enough current (measures in amps or watts) to supply your LED lights.
+After choosing your voltage (above) you must ensure your power supply (transformer, adapter) can supply enough current (measured in amps or watts) to supply your LED lights.

 Make sure that your power supply has enough power capacity to power the LED strips (detailed steps here).
 Every DC power supply will list its maximum rated current (in Amps) or power (in Watts).
 Determine the total power draw of the LED strip using the following formula:

-- Power = LED power (per ft) x LED strip length (in ft)
+- Power = LED power (per metre) x LED strip length (in metres)

-Example scenario connecting 5 ft of LED strip where LED strip power consumption is 4 Watts per foot:
+Example scenario connecting 5 metres of LED strip where LED strip power consumption is 4 Watts per metre:

 Chip types / sizes